johnnyy5929/sep11-freedom-project/blog/entry01.md

 ##### 11/3/24

 ## Content
 So we have a year long project called the freedomproject.
 In this project I have to choose a couple of tools.
 The first tool I picked was kaboom, and my backup tool is next.js.
 So what is so intersting about kaboom, kaboom is a place where you can make 2D games.
 This got me really intersted, it reminds me of the old games I used to play.
 My backup was next.js where you can make website better. this got me interested, I could make a website for a game.
 However by the end I decicied to use kaboom.
 So with kaboom I am planning on making a game with Katherine.
 The game we will make is a cooking game so people who are afriad of cooking in real life can get a understanding online.
-So wondering how I beem tinkering well, you can see in my LL1 below how I been tinkering.
+So wondering how I beem tinkering well, you can see in my (learning log)[../tool/learning-log.md] that I been tinkering by

 ## Sources